Read Homestead Wildlife

 Little screech owl in our attic.
 He makes the strangest little birdy sound.
 No hooting for him.

-This "little" guy decided to weave a web right in the path to the cars.
+This "little" guy, likely an Orb-Weaver, decided to weave a web right in the path to the cars.
 I nearly wet myself when I found this spider right in front of my face!
 She stayed with us for about 5 days.

 I don't even remember where we found this miniscule arachnid.
 The geeks at the insect Yahoo! group identified this as a pseudoscorpion.
 They normally live in the tropics, but can live in our area too.